 Bitchin’ Betty spells it.

 But I don’t need radar for Sidewinders.
 Maybe, by this point, I either don’t care, or I’ve accepted my fate to the degree that I must maximize it.
 Lucy is still controllable.
 I still have hydraulics.
 Wings still attached.
 Both tails there.
 I can still maneuver—for now.

 Let’s make the best of this.
 I put her into Seeker Caged Mode.
-Slam mode, the mode where the pilot no longer cares about being cordial.
+Slam mode, the mode where the pilot no longer gives a fuck about being cordial.

 Sidewinders armed.
 I nose up and bank back to the left.

 Boom.
 There’s a flash in the distance.
 And then another.
 Two burning trails of debris falling.
 What?
 How could that be?

 Holy shit.
 My JATMs.
 They both hit someone.
 There were only two fired in that direction, and it was from me.